What Does A Plant And Animal Cell Have In Common

 Cell Membrane

 The cell membrane is the outermost boundary of the animal cell and lies just inside the cell wall in plant cells, acting as a selective barrier that separates the interior of the cell from the external environment.
-Composed primarily of a phospholipid bilayer, the cell membrane regulates the movement of substances into and out of the cell.
-This semi-permeable nature allows essential nutrients to enter while preventing harmful substances from doing so.
+Plus, this semi-permeable nature allows essential nutrients to enter while preventing harmful substances from doing so.
+So composed primarily of a phospholipid bilayer, the cell membrane regulates the movement of substances into and out of the cell.
 It also maintains the cell's internal environment by regulating ion concentrations and pH levels.
-The cell membrane also plays a crucial role in cell communication and signaling, with receptor proteins on its surface that bind to signaling molecules, triggering specific cellular responses.
+The cell membrane also has a big impact in cell communication and signaling, with receptor proteins on its surface that bind to signaling molecules, triggering specific cellular responses.

 Nucleus